Vedbhanushali/SUPREME_DSA/12_Stack/Assignment.md

         int open = st.size();
         // cout<<ans<<" "<<open;
         if(open) {
-            string newAns = "";
+            //open from right side which are not close removing them. string newAns = "";
             for(int i = ans.size()-1;i>=0;i--){
                 if(ans[i] == '(' && open) {